JasperJRoth/TerraTest/README.md

   pack I am using.
 - [x] I have attached a copy of the `latest.log` file
 - [x] I have filled out and provided all the appropriate information.

+## Issue Description

+Terra creates world files on server shutdown, even if those worlds have been deleted.

 ### Steps to reproduce